alovajs/alovajs.github.io/docs/07-strategy/02-usePagination.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::info
+:::info stragety type

-Before using extension hooks, make sure you are familiar with basic usage of alova.
+use hook

 :::

+> Before using extension hooks, make sure you are familiar with basic usage of alova.

 A hook designed for paging scenarios, which can help you automatically manage paging data, preload data, reduce unnecessary data refresh, improve fluency by 300%, and reduce coding difficulty by 50%\*\*.
 You can use it in the two paging scenarios of pull-down loading and page number flipping.
 This hook provides a wealth of features to help your application create better performance and more convenient paging functions.